Sample Poultry Farming Business Plan Template

 This is usually for layers’ birds.
 To be administered on the 14th day of your birds (or as advised by your vet doctor).
 This is also to be repeated on the 28th day.
 It could be administered through drinking water.

-Other poultry vaccines are available to be administered whenever a disease is suspected or heard of in the neighboring farm or town.
+Other poultry vaccines can be administered whenever a disease is suspected or heard in the neighboring farm or town.

 How can you get these vaccines?